Menu Menu

 With most contrast materials administered by injection, you might feel a quick sting or pinching sensation when the IV is started.

-The dye may make you feel warm and flushed and give you a metallic taste in your mouth.
-Some people feel sick to their stomach or get a headache.
+The dye may make you feel warm or flushed and give you a metallic taste in your mouth.
+Some people feel sick or get a headache.
 Tell the radiologist or your doctor how you are feeling during the scan but don't worry, this will usually fade once the substance has passed out of your system.

-When breastfeeding, it is advised to consult a doctor if you have any concerns regarding the safety of dye usage in tests.
+Generally, radiologists believe that no special precautions are needed when breastfeeding and having a scan that involves contrast agents.
+Please consult your doctor if you have any concerns regarding the safety of dye usage in tests.

 What happens during the scan?